jaysylvester/citizen/README.md

 </table>

-### Initializing citizen and starting the web server

-The start.js file in your app directory can be as simple as this:

-    // start.js

-    global.app = require('citizen');

-    app.start();

-Run start.js from the command line:

-    $ node start.js

-Other ways to use `app.start()`:
+These settings are exposed publicly via `app.config.hostname` and `app.config.citizen`.

+**Note:** This documentation assumes your global app variable name is "app", but you can call it whatever you want.
+Adjust accordingly.

+#### Config files

+The config directory is optional and contains configuration files that drive both citizen and your app in JSON format.
+You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:

+1. citizen parses each JSON file looking for a `hostname` key that matches the machine's hostname.
+If it finds one, it loads that configuration.
+2. If it can't find a matching hostname key, it looks for a file named citizen.json and loads that configuration.
+3. If it can't find citizen.json or you don't have a config directory, it runs under its default configuration.

+Let's say you want to run an app on port 8080 in your local dev environment and you have a local database your app will connect to.
+You could create a config file called local.json (or myconfig.json, whatever you want) with the following:

+    {
+      "hostname":             "My-MacBook-Pro.local",
+      "citizen": {
+        "mode":               "development",
+        "http": {
+          "port":             8080
+        }
+      },
+      "db": {
+        "server":             "localhost",
+        "username":           "dbuser",
+        "password":           "dbpassword"
+      }
+    }

+This config would extend the default configuration only when running on your local machine; you'll never accidentally push a test config to production again ;)

+The database settings would be accessible within your app via `app.config.db`. **The citizen and hostname nodes are reserved for the framework.** Create your own node(s) to store your custom settings.

+#### Inline config

+You can also pass your app's configuration directly to citizen through `app.start()`.
+If there is a config file, an inline config will extend the config file.
+If there's no config file, the inline configuration extends the default citizen config.

-    // Start an HTTP server with inline hostname and port, overriding the config app.start({
+    // Start an HTTP server on port 8080 accepting requests at a specific host app.start({
+      citizen: {
         hostname: 'www.mysite.com',
-      port: 8282
+        port: 8080
+      }
     });

     // Start an HTTPS server with key and cert PEM files app.start({
+      citizen: {
+        http: {
+          enable: false
+        },
+        https: {
+          enable: true,
-      key: fs.readFileSync('key.pem'),
+          key: '/absolute/path/to/key.pem',
-      cert: fs.readFileSync('cert.pem')
+          cert: '/absolute/path/to/cert.pem'
+        }
+      }
     });

-    // Start an HTTPS server with a PFX file running on port 3000 app.start({
+    // Start an HTTPS server with a PFX file running on port 3000,
+    // and add a custom namespace for your app's database config app.start({
+      citizen: {
+        http: {
+          enable: false
+        },
+        https: {
+          enable: true,
           port:   3000,
-      pfx: fs.readFileSync('mysite.pfx')
+          pfx:    '/absolute/path/to/site.pfx'
+        }
+      },
+      db: {
+        server:   "localhost",  // app.config.db.server
+        username: "dbuser",     // app.config.db.username
+        password: "dbpassword"  // app.config.db.password
+      }
     });

-If you pass `app.start()` either a key/cert pair or PFX file, it assumes you want HTTPS.
+#### HTTPS

-When starting an HTTPS server, in addition to the `hostname` and `port` options, `app.start()` takes the same options as [Node's https.createServer()](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) (which takes the same options as [tls.createServer()](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener)).
+When starting an HTTPS server, in addition to the `hostname` and `port` options, citizen takes the same options as [Node's https.createServer()](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) (which takes the same options as [tls.createServer()](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener)).

+The only difference is how you pass key files.
+As you can see in the examples above, you pass citizen the file paths for your key files. citizen reads the files for you.

+### citizen methods and objects

 <table>
-  <caption>Objects created by citizen</caption>
   <tr>
     <td>
       <code>app.start()</code>